tascha/Community-Mapping/2_community_assets/README.md

 This section will help you learn to recognize the assets in your community.

 <div class="table-format objectives"><span class="title"><h5>LEARNING OBJECTIVES</h5></span>
-After completing Section 2: Community Assets, you will be able to...
+<b>After completing Section 2: Community Assets, you will be able to...</b>
 <ul><li>Describe asset-based community development</li><li>Recognize the assets in your community</li><ul></div>

 >“Every living person has some gift or capacity of value to others.
 A strong community is a place that recognizes those gifts and ensures that they are given.
 A weak community is a place where lots of people can’t give their gifts and express their capacities.”  <br/> -- John Kretzmann and John McKnight, in _Building Communities from the Inside Out: A Path Towards Finding and Mobilizing a Community’s Assets_